Gaurav-Pande/gaurav-pande.github.io/_posts/2018-08-30-getting-started-with-omscs.md

 I am not sharing links and details on these inforamtion as these things might change like for example, in our case in fall 2018 sem the courses that I have taken are not hosted on udacity, rather it was on canvas.
 So, better you wait for your advisors email.

 Hope these informatoin helps.
-Let me know if something has changed or some correction is needed :)
+Let me know if something has changed or some correction is needed [gpande@gatech.edu] :)

 Good luck!